 The ripple effect of China’s food safety crisis is felt far and wide, but none more intensely than here in Hong Kong, where nearly all of our food is imported and 90% of it comes from the Motherland.
 70% of our drinking water is purchased from nearby Guangdong province.
 Gone are the days when the island was a self-sufficient fishing village capable of feeding itself.
 Today, there are less than 7 square kilometers of arable farmland – roughly 0.5% of the city’s area – occupied by a dwindling base of aging farmers.
 Each time we hear another food scandal in China, we are reminded of the city’s vulnerability to the decline in business ethics up north.

 Until the Chinese bureaucrats get their act together to strengthen food safety oversight, Mainland Chinese and Hong Kongers alike continue to play Russian roulette at every meal.
 There is very little that an ordinary citizen can do to turn the tide – for as much as we try to check the origin of every food item we buy at the market, each time we eat out we are at the mercy of the restaurant that will always put taste and cost above our health.
 Just when we think we have more food choices than ever, we are hit with the reality that we have far fewer safe options than we used to.
 The cornucopia, the horn of plenty that symbolizes abundance in modern society, is just an illusion.

 Read also Part 2 of this article: The Dating Game.

-This article previously appeared in the January/February 2014 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."
+This article was published in the January/February 2014 issue of MANIFESTO magazine under Jason Y. Ng's column "The Urban Confessional."